- SIPEF

 Working with smallholders

 Smallholders play a critical role in the palm oil industry in Indonesia.
-Indonesian smallholder farmers account for more than 40% of the total oil palm area and are present in all of Indonesia’s palm oil producing provinces.
+Indonesian smallholder farmers account for more than 40% of the total oil palm planted area and are present across all of Indonesia’s palm oil producing provinces.

 Risk management and RSPO certification

-PT Tolan Tiga Indonesia is working to further develop its smallholder programmes and is on a journey to integrate all smallholders it engages with in its supply chain.
-This includes supporting smallholders to achieve RSPO certification, where possible.
-To ensure the process is given due attention, a special smallholder department has been created in the Head Office in Indonesia to maintain oversight and to support the four smallholder programmes.
-In addition, PT Tolan Tiga Indonesia implements SIPEF's Responsible Purchasing Policy to protect its Identity Preserved (IP) supply bases.
-The policy provides the framework for the stepwise approach towards 100% certified RSPO crop within five years.
+Tolan Tiga Indonesia is actively advancing its smallholder programmes, aiming to fully integrate all engaged smallholders into its supply chain.
+This includes providing support to help smallholders achieve RSPO certification where possible.
+To ensure focused attention, a dedicated smallholder department at the Medan Head Office oversees and supports the implementation these programmes.
+In parallel, Tolan Tiga Indonesia implements its Responsible Purchasing Policy to safeguard its Identity Preserved (IP) supply bases.
+The policy provides the framework for a stepwise approach towards achieving 100% RSPO-certified crop by 2030.

-More information on the implementation activities of the Responsible Purchasing Policy, and how these activities support SIPEF’s growing smallholder programmes, can be found on the Traceability and Risk Management page of SIPEF’s website.
+More information on the implementation of the Responsible Purchasing Policy and how it supports SIPEF's growing smallholder programmes, can be found in the smallholders engagement framework.